open/close all folders

 - The SNES version of Teenage Mutant Ninja Turtles: Turtles in Time features a boss battle like this, against Shredder, at the end of the Technodrome level.
 Shredder sits safely in the cockpit of a crab cannon, where the turtles can't reach him.
 So they chuck his own soldiers at him, literally reducing them to cannon fodder.

-- The Super Nintendo game The Ninja Warriors had the Final Boss in a crab cannon like the Turtles in Time Shredder Boss, except in the background rather than the foreground.
+- The Super Nintendo game The Ninja Warriors Again had the Final Boss behind glass like the Turtles in Time Shredder Boss, except in the background rather than the foreground.
 The outer shell was impervious to attacks aside from mook tosses.

 - Frank West in Ultimate Marvel vs. Capcom 3 can misdirect and toss Zombies that are attacking him to instead go after his opponent.
 Jill Valentine in her MvC2 incarnation also did this to a degree, but she primarily just dodged zombies coming her way rather than throw them.

 - King Dedede in Super Smash Bros.
-Brawl can throw Waddle Dees as a projectile with his Side+Special, occasionally throwing a Waddle Doo, and more rarely throwing a highly-damaging Gordo.
-This was removed in the fourth game, where he exclusively throws Gordos.
+Brawl inverts this by throwing his own minions at enemies.
+He can throw Waddle Dees as a projectile with his Side+Special, or occasionally a Waddle Doo, and more rarely throwing a highly-damaging Gordo.
+This was simplified in the fourth game, where he exclusively throws Gordos.